-A student who wishes to appeal the decision of the dean must make such a request in writing to the dean.
-The written appeal must be made with reasonable promptness following the dean unless the student has received a written extension from the dean.
-In the letter to the dean, the student must indicate the reasons for the appeal.
+A student who wishes to appeal the Hearing Committee's decision must make such a request in writing to the associate dean for academic affairs.
+The written appeal must be made within 10 business days of receiving written notice of the Hearing Committee's findings and sanctions from the associate dean for academic affairs.
+In the letter to the associate dean for academic affairs, the student must indicate the reasons for the appeal.

-After reviewing the request for appeal, the dean may make a decision about the written appeal himself/herself or appoint a second ad hoc committee to review the charge(s), recommendation(s), and action(s).
+After reviewing the request for appeal, an Appeal Committee will be appointed to review the charge(s), finding(s), and recommendation(s).